Waiver of noncustodial parent information

 To provide some guidance, the most common reasons we may increase financial aid awards:

-- A significant decrease in current year’s income not reflected in
+- Significant decrease in current year’s income not reflected in your tax return

 - Receipt of a one-time income source on the previous year’s tax return